Environment & Safety

 Environmental protection and a commitment to the safety of our employees, contractors and the public are top priorities for Jordan Cove LNG planning, construction and operations.

-Jordan Cove LNG has been working closely with federal, state, and local regulators, as well as the community to ensure the facility is designed, built, and operated to the highest of environmental standards.
+Jordan Cove LNG has been working closely with federal, state, and local regulators, as well as with the community to ensure the facility is designed, built, and operated to meet or exceed the regulatory requirements.

-Final environmental permits will identify the conditions for construction and operation of the terminal and Jordan Cove LNG is committed to remaining in full compliance at all times.
+Final environmental permits will identify the conditions for construction and operation of the terminal and Jordan Cove LNG is committed to complying with all permit conditions.

-One example of Jordan Cove LNG’s commitment to the environment is the measures taken during the design phase in the preservation and creation of new wetland.
-During construction, over 50 acres of land purchased by Jordan Cove LNG will be converted into a salt water estuary for the use of fish, birds and other habitat.
+One example of Jordan Cove LNG’s commitment to the environment is the measures taken during the design phase in the preservation and creation of new wetlands.
+During construction, over 100 acres of land purchased by Jordan Cove LNG will be converted into a salt water estuary creating habitat for a wide variety of fish, birds and other species.